schitresh/computer_science/operating_system/8_thread_management.md

   - This default action can be overriden by a user defined signal handler
 - Thread Cancellation
   - A browser often loads a web page using several threads (each image is loaded in a separate thread)
-  - When stop button is preseed, all threads loading the page are canceled
+  - When stop button is pressed, all threads loading the page are cancelled
   - Cancellation may occur in 2 different scenarios
     - Async: One thread immediately terminates the target thread
     - Deferred: Target thread continuously checks whether it should terminate